 The contest had begun with little preamble, by stating what it was about, how things would proceed, and what would be expected of everyone once it was over and a winner had been determined.
 After that, the judges and those of the audience took their respective places on opposing sides of the dojo.

 On the judges' side sat Tofu, Yasuo, Soun, Nodoka, Cologne and Midori Kame-san, in that order.
 Cologne had been placed between Midori Kame-san and the other judges in the unlikely event that the alligator tried to make a snack out of any one of them.
 In front of each of them was a notepad for them to keep score on, as well as a small stack of cue cards with the numbers zero through ten written on them.
-The audience, which included the contestants (when they weren't competing), consisted of Genma, Ranma, Konatsu, Mousse (as a duck in a cage), Ryoga (as a pig), Tatewaki and Happosai.
+The audience, which included the contestants when they weren't competing, consisted of Genma, Ranma, Konatsu, Tatewaki and Happosai.
+Mousse was also present, but as a duck in a cage, while Ryoga just happened to be present as a pig.

 The grandmaster of the Anything Goes school of martial arts had been a late and unexpected addition, but as much as this displeased a number of those present he had promised to not interfere or cause any problems.
 And, so far, he'd done nothing but sit and smoke from his pipe.

 "Who'd want to miss a bunch of pretty girls giving it their all in such a variety of ways?"
 Happosai had replied, when Ranma had asked him his reason for being there.
 "This is a once-in-a-lifetime event, m'boy, so you should enjoy it while you can."